neeeo102/financial-risk-bankruptcy-warning-tool/README.md

 1. Visit the Kaggle dataset page above
 2. Download the dataset manually
 3. Rename the file as `data.csv`
-4. Place it in the project root directory
+4. Place it in the project root directory（Don't put it in a subdirectory）

 ---